-- Work to reduce landlord-controlled energy, operational emissions (scope 1 and 2), and water by 25% on an intensity basis, per SF, by the beginning of 2030 (or 2.5% annual reduction) at Granite's properties1; - Increase the energy, emissions, water and waste data coverage across Granite's portfolio to 50% of its income-producing portfolio by 2030 by collaborating with tenants, implementing green lease language, and obtaining data directly from the utility companies whenever available; - Granite has exceeded its target to support the production of new renewable energy through the installation of on-site solar PV systems with the capacity to generate 5 MW of electricity by 20252 as solar PV systems with peak generation capacity of 8.5 MW are currently operational on Granite properties.
-Granite is setting a more ambitious renewable energy target to have solar PV systems with a peak generation capacity of 24 MW by 2025; - Strategically evaluate and pursue applicable green building certifications at Granite's properties and achieve 30% third-party green building certifications by floor area by 2030; - Four properties achieved BREEAM In-Use certifications in 2022.
-One of the properties, 100 Enterprise Parkway, West Jefferson, Ohio, was the first property to be BREEAM certified in the State of Ohio; - Four properties achieved IREM Certified Sustainable Property certifications in 2022; - Commit that all development projects controlled by Granite will be built to standards consistent with the scope of Granite's Green Bond Framework and certify 100% of new developments to a third-party green building certification standard (such as LEED, BREEAM, Green Globes, DGNB); - Beehives have been installed at three properties to promote local biodiversity and engagement with tenants, with a fourth beehive planned to be added in 2023; and - Three properties received new construction certifications in 2022.
+- Work to reduce landlord-controlled energy, operational emissions (scope 1 and 2), and water by 25% on an intensity basis, per square foot, by the beginning of 2030 (or 2.5% annual reduction) at Granite's properties1; - Increase the energy, emissions, water and waste data coverage across Granite's portfolio to 50% of its income-producing portfolio by 2030 by collaborating with tenants, implementing green lease language, and obtaining data directly from the utility companies whenever available; - Granite is on track to meet its updated target to support the production of new renewable energy through the installation of on-site solar PV systems with the capacity to generate 24 MW of electricity by 20252 as solar PV systems with peak generation capacity of 22.79 MW are currently operational on Granite properties; - Four beehives have been installed on Granite's behalf at three properties to promote local biodiversity and engagement with tenants; - Commit that all development projects controlled by Granite will be built to standards consistent with the scope of Granite's Green Bond Framework and certify 100% of new developments to a third-party green building certification standard (such as LEED, BREEAM, Green Globes, DGNB).
+On October 12, 2023, Granite issued its third green bond, the 2029 Debentures, increasing Granite's total green bond issuances to a total of \$1.4 billion; - All properties were sent an annual ESG+R metrics survey in the first quarter of 2023.
+The survey is used to identify the sustainability initiatives implemented at each property over the past year, including those initiated by tenants.
+A few highlights from the year ended December 31, 2022 include LED lighting installed at 24 properties, irrigation efficiency projects completed at 8 properties, and waste audits conducted at 11 properties, promoting energy savings, water optimization, and sustainable waste management; and - Granite has exceeded the target to strategically evaluate and pursue applicable green building certifications at Granite's properties and achieve 30% third-party green building certifications by floor area by 2030.
+Currently, 44% of Granite's properties by GLA or 35% by income producing property count have received third-party green building certifications.
+Below is a list of Granite's properties that have achieved a green certification.

-1 Granite's emissions reduction targets are aligned with the Paris Accord goal of limiting global warming to two degrees Celsius above pre-industrial levels.
+1 Granite's emissions reduction targets are aligned with the Paris Climate Accords' goal of limiting global warming to two degrees Celsius above pre-industrial levels.

-$^{^2}$ Onsite solar projects are expected to be installed at 10 Granite assets by 2023.
+$^{^{2}}$ Onsite solar projects were installed at a total of 12 Granite assets by the end of 2023.